 Are you calling from a public telephone cabin?
 The national operator who owns these cabins can block this function in order to force you to redial again and to pay the surcharge one more time.
 Try using another cabin.

-How can I send SMS with my Flash card?
+Can I send SMS with my FLASH card?

-No, the Flash card can be purchased in all kiosks, newsagents, petrol stations , train stations and all post offices.
+No, the FLASH card can be purchased in all kiosks, newsagents, petrol stations and train stations.
 To find the nearest point of sales, please consult our point of sales list.